This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Line two large baking sheets with parchment papers.
-Stir together all-purpose flour, whole-wheat flour, baking powder and baking soda in a bowl.
+- Line two large baking sheets with parchment paper.
+In a bowl, stir together the all-purpose flour, whole-wheat flour, baking powder, and baking soda.
 Set aside.

-- Cream together butter, brown sugar, granulated sugar in a stand mixer fitted with a paddle attachment on medium speed until smooth, about 1 minute.
-Add eggs and vanilla; beat 2 minutes.
+- Cream together the butter, brown sugar, and granulated sugar in a stand mixer fitted with a paddle attachment on medium speed until smooth, about 1 minute.
+Add the eggs and vanilla, and beat for 2 minutes.

-- Gradually add flour mixture, beating until combined, about 30 seconds.
-Gently fold in chocolate chips using a wooden spoon or rubber spatula.
+- Gradually add the flour mixture, beating until combined, about 30 seconds.
+Gently fold in the chocolate chips using a wooden spoon or rubber spatula.

-- Divide dough evenly into 12 balls.
-Arrange 6 balls on each baking sheet, leaving 2 inches between each ball.
+- Divide the dough evenly into 12 balls.
+Arrange 6 balls on each baking sheet, leaving 2 inches (5 cm) between each ball.
 DO NOT FLATTEN.
 Sprinkle each ball lightly with sea salt flakes.
-Cover and chill overnight, or freeze 15-20 minutes.
+Cover and chill overnight, or freeze for 15-20 minutes.

-- Preheat oven to 375°F (190°C).
-Uncover cookie dough and bake cookies until edges are golden brown, 20-22 minutes.
-Let cool on baking sheet for 5 minutes.
-Transfer the cookies to a wire rack to cool completely.
+- Preheat the oven to 375°F (190°C).
+Uncover the cookie dough and bake the cookies until the edges are golden brown, about 20-22 minutes.
+Let them cool on the baking sheet for 5 minutes, then transfer the cookies to a wire rack to cool completely.
 Store in an airtight container at room temperature for up to a week.

 Notes